lachrist/otiluke/README.md

 });
 ```

-To intercept JavaScript code within HTML pages, Otiluke is deploying an MITM Proxy on local port `options.port` that intercepts every requests and transform their responses.
+To intercept JavaScript code within HTML pages, Otiluke deploy an MITM Proxy on local port `options.port`.
+This proxy intercepts every requests and transform their responses.
 The options `setup` and `intercept` are similar to the ones of the Node mode.
-Two modifications should be done on your browser -- here Firefox but should works on other browsers as well -- to make .
+Two modifications should be done on your browser -- here Firefox but should works on other browsers as well -- before deploying the MITM proxy:

 1. You have to indicate Firefox that you trust Otiluke's root certificate.
    Go to `about:preferences#advanced` then click on *Certificates* then *View Certificates*.